hudson155/kairo/kairo-sql/README.md

   For example, `r2dbc:postgresql://localhost:5432/...`
 - `username`
 - `password`
+- `ssl`: Whether to use SSL when connecting.
+  Defaults to `true` (you may have to disable this depending on your environment).
 - `connectTimeout`: The timeout for connecting to the database.
   Defaults to 4 seconds.
+- `statementTimeout`: The timeout for executing statements.
+  Defaults to 10 seconds.

-Further Exposed connection factory configuration is available by passing a `configureHikari` builder block to the `SqlFeature` constructor.
+Further Exposed connection factory configuration is available by passing a `configureConnectionFactory` builder block to the `SqlFeature` constructor.

 ### `ConnectionPool`

 The `ConnectionPool` config specifies how connections are managed.

+- `size.initial`: The initial size of the connection pool.
+  Defaults to 10.
 - `size.min`: The minimum size of the connection pool.
   Defaults to 5.
 - `size.max`: The maximum size of the connection pool.
   Defaults to 25.
+- `management.createConnectionTimeout`: How long to wait when creating a new connection.
+  Defaults to 5 seconds.
+- `management.acquireTimeout`: How long to wait when acquiring a connection from the pool.
+  Defaults to 15 seconds.
+- `management.acquireAttempts`: How many times to try acquiring a connection from the pool.
+  Defaults to 3.
+- `management.maxLifetime`: The maximum lifetime of a connection.
+  Defaults to 1 hour.
+- `management.maxIdleTime`: The maximum idle time of a connection.
+  Defaults to 5 minutes.
+- `management.backgroundEvictionInterval`: How often to evict idle connections.
+  Defaults to 2 minutes.
+- `validation.timeout`: Connection validation is performed regularly.
+  How long to wait for a connection to validate.
+  Defaults to 250 milliseconds.

-Further Exposed connection pool configuration is available by passing a `configureHikari` builder block to the `SqlFeature` constructor.
+Further Exposed connection pool configuration is available by passing a `configureConnectionPool` builder block to the `SqlFeature` constructor.

 ### `Database`